Certora/ccip/contracts/src/v0.8/ccip/pools/GHO/diffs/UpgradeableBurnMintTokenPool_diff.md

 +/// @dev Contract adaptations:
-+/// - Implementation of Initializable to allow upgrades +/// - Move of allowlist and router definition to initialization stage
++/// - Implementation of Initializable to allow upgrades +/// - Move of allowlist and router definition to initialization stage +/// - Add GHO-Specific onlyOwner `transferLiquidity` which mints liquidity to the old pool

 -/// @notice This pool mints and burns a 3rd-party token.
  /// @dev Pool whitelisting mode is set in the constructor and cannot be modified later.